-From a buzzworthy local food scene and premium shopping to endless live music and wide, open spaces, adventure awaits at every turn.
-A quick getaway to Concord is fun, easy, and full of unexpected discoveries.
-Here’s how to make the most out of your time here.
+From Concord’s famous Taco Trail, multicultural food scene and historic downtown, to our legendary live music events, local breweries, and wide, open spaces, adventure awaits at every turn.
+A quick getaway is always fun, easy, and full of unexpected discoveries.
+Here’s how to make the most out of your time here:

 Stay in Pleasant Hill - "at the centre of everything"